 There are at least 14 pool table games worth knowing beyond standard 8-ball.
-Every one of them is played on the same table you already have — the only things that change are the rack, the rules, and how you win.
-Learning even 3-4 of these will make you a better overall player and keep game nights from getting stale.
+Every one of them is played on the same table you already have.
+The only things that change are the rack, the rules, and how you win.
+I’ve played most of these regularly, and learning even 3-4 of them made me a noticeably better overall player.
+They also keep game nights from getting stale when everyone is tired of the same 8-ball routine.

 Quick Comparison